CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.4 Mobile Disk.md

 #### SYS.3.4.A8 Hedging drives and interfaces for removable media and external data storage

 The drives and interfaces of the IT systems for the use of mobile data carriers SHOULD be protected by technical and organizational measures in accordance with the security specifications.
 This is to prevent contents of inserted removable media from being automatically executed.
-Also, technical measures SHOULD be taken so that the IT system can not be booted from sources other than the ones provided and can not be connected to unauthorized external devices and data carriers.
+Also, technical measures SHOULD be taken so that the IT system can not be booted from sources other than the intended ones and can not be connected to unauthorized external devices and data carriers.

 ### 3.3 Requirements for increased protection requirements
 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).